matype/atcss/readme.markdown

 But, utility classes are too low level to use as it is.
 Because using execessive multiple classes do not change so much as inline style in HTML, and not aware of the semantic.

-Using ACSS, you can make semantic classes in production environment.
+Using AtCSS, you can make semantic classes in production environment.

 Ex: